thiswillbeyourgithub/Clozolkor/README.md

 * If you use a font that uses [ligatures](https://en.wikipedia.org/wiki/Orthographic_ligature) then you can run into a *slight* issue where some characters seemingly use Quantum Tunneling to cross the cloze barrier.
 For example in `{{c1::ef}}{{c1::fects}}`, openning the first cloze might show `eff` intead of `ef`.
 * The cloze color changes when there is only one deletion (the behavior is then the same as with regular clozes) but you can't select a color for nightmode
 * Buttons are supposed to hide when there is only one deletion but it doesn't happen on Ankidroid, still figuring this out.
 They do hide on the computer version though, which is expected behavior.
-* On ankidroid sometimes I can catch a glimpse of the answer before the background color changes
+* On ankidroid sometimes I can catch a glimpse of the answer before the background color changes, not sure how to fix this one.
+Ideas welcome.
 * if you use a square root or a fraction in a mathjax formula, it can often be seen above and below the hiding rectangle, and thus help guess the answer.
 If it's a real issue you can try converting the mathjax brackets to latex, as it is transformed into a picture it works okay.
 * links that appear blue are not hidden, they can be seen

 ## A few notes, please read
 I have a very limited understanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
 Also, I use linux and ankidroid, I can't test on other devices.
-Also, I strongly recommande using the addon ["Symbols as you type"](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
+Also, I strongly recommand using the addon ["Symbols as you type"](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
 Same goes for `::c2::` etc.

 The .js extension of the template files is there only to help with syntax highlighting while editing the files, it's more likely html containing `<script>` parts